emilygv/emilyvernon.com/_posts/2020-12-13-why-do-creative-agencies-say-the-same-thing.md

 Franklyn: We create brands with a soul.
 We’re not God, but we do believe that **good design can lead to a spiritual experience.**

-## Creative Talent
+## Creative talent

 Ogilvy: We continue that rich legacy through borderless creativity—operating, innovating, and creating at the **intersection of talent and capabilities.**

 Rosie Lee: We believe that creativity is something worth standing for.
 We strive for creative excellence. **We believe in people.** We want every day to be different.
 We need every project to be different.

-## Creative Impact
+## Creative impact

 Qindle: We **embrace creativity to solve** real industry challenges.

-Fitch: Designing the future online, offline and in person. **We don't predict the future, we influence it** and we design it
+Fitch: Designing the future online, offline and in person. **We don't predict the future, we influence it** and we design it.

 Landor: **Extraordinary brand transformation**, by design.
 We are a global brand transformation company, here to make an **extraordinary difference**: for our clients, our employees & the world around us.